The Last Adam

 Paul’s reasoning

 How did Christianity become the baffling religion it is today?
 A cloud of obscurity surrounds the first decades of the Christian movement.
 A few things we do know.
 Jesus started Christianity, but Paul of Tarsus, better known as Paul the Apostle, turned Christianity into the religion we know today.
 Paul was first a Pharisee who devoutly observed Jewish religious laws before becoming a follower of Christ.
-One thing we should know about Paul is that the scriptures were precious to him, far more valuable than the facts.
-Truth, in his view, is thus not according to the facts like Jesus taught, but according to the scriptures.
+One thing we should know about Paul is that the scriptures were precious to him and more valuable than facts.
+Truth, in his view, is thus not, as Jesus taught, according to the facts as established by the senses, but according to the scriptures.
+And most people, religious or not, would not object to lying for a good cause, so it is not that strange.

 It is a matter of the utmost importance as it explains why Christianity has become the religion it is today.
 In Paul’s view, everything about Christianity should have a scriptural foundation.
-Paul’s education as a Pharisee is probably the reason why.
+Paul’s education as a Pharisee is the reason why.
 We shouldn’t underestimate the consequences.
-Probably, everything about Jesus that is ‘according to the scriptures’ is a fabrication.
+Likely, everything about Jesus that is ‘according to the scriptures’ is a fabrication.
 The label ‘according to the scriptures’ should serve as a red flag, signalling ‘invented by Paul.’
 Hence, ‘Jesus rose on the third day according to the scriptures’ means ‘Paul made up that Jesus rose on the third day.’
+If Christianity aligns with the scriptures, it can gain credibility among the Jews.
+That was a good cause for Paul.

 Christianity began as a small Jewish sect founded by an end-time prophet who claimed to be the Messiah.
 Many Jews awaited a Messiah but expected a strong leader who would liberate the Jewish nation from Roman occupation.
 Jesus didn’t live up to their hopes, and the Romans had him crucified.
 That wasn’t the end of Christianity, but just the beginning.
-Likely, he later appeared to some of his followers, thus demonstrating that he lived eternally and was the Son of God.
-It is hard to see how Christianity could have survived otherwise.
-That gave the Christians new hope and inspired them to carry on, which is the origin of Pentecost and the belief in the Holy Spirit.
+Jesus later appeared to some of his followers, thereby giving credibility to his claims that he was the eternally living Son of God.
+That is possible in virtual reality, and it is hard to envision how Christianity could have survived otherwise.
+His post-death appearance gave his followers new hope and inspired them to carry on, leading to Pentecost and the belief in the Holy Spirit.

 Paul, whose name was first Saul, was initially a fervent persecutor of Jesus’ followers.
 When travelling to Damascus, he received a vision.
 According to his own words, a bright light flashed from heaven, knocking him to the ground.
 He heard a voice he identified as Jesus accusing Saul of persecuting him.
 Today, we would call the experience a psychosis.
 The encounter temporarily blinded Saul.
 His companions led him to Damascus.
 There, Ananias, a Christian disciple in Damascus, restored Saul’s sight and baptised him.